-UCSF's Resource Allocation Program (RAP), which incorporates a single online application for 30 different research grants, is now requesting applications for the Fall 2012 Cycle.
+UCSF's Resource Allocation Program (RAP), which incorporates a single online application for more than 20 different types of grants to support research, is now requesting applications for the fall 2011 cycle.

 - Academic Senate

 - AIDS Research Institute

 - UCSF Helen Diller Family Comprehensive Cancer Center, Mount Zion Health Fund

 - UCSF Gladstone Institute of Virology & Immunology Center for AIDS Research